matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-20-day_035_xss_hunter.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/xss_hunter/xsshunter3.PNG)

     Step 4:
-    The report can be viewed for details which shows how the XSS occured and some best practices to safeguard from it.
+    The report can be viewed for details that show how the XSS occurred and some best practices to safeguard from it.

     Additionally, the website allows the user to generate a report in Markdown which is extremely convenient for many application uses.